ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 This document:

-* outlines common interaction models between RATS roles;l
+* outlines common interaction models between RATS roles;
 * illustrates interaction models focusing on conveying Evidence about boot-time integrity from Attesters to Verifiers;
 * does not exclude the application of those interaction models to runtime integrity or the conveyance of other RATS Conceptual Messages;
 * does not cover every detail about Evidence conveyance.